jonnyg23/flask-rest-ecommerce/README.md

 - **Public**: This role includes only `GET` request permissions, as this will be for the users of the world to use.
 This role excludes any rights to manipulating the PostgreSQL database.

-These Roles with their corresponding JWT tokens are given in the root directory file called `setup.sh`.

 ### Setting up Environment Variables